RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_PeptideCyclizeMover_type.md

 -   **add_termini**: Add terminal types where necessary
 -   **rebuild_fold_tree**: Rebuild the fold tree around this bond

-Subtag Distance:   Tags describing a distance from the macrocycle
+Subtag **Distance**:   Tags describing a distance from the macrocycle

 -   **res1**: Residue one
 -   **atom1**: Atom one